KiCad/kicad-source-mirror/Documentation/development/road-map-r5.md

 **Status:**
 - Initial porting work in progress.

-## Linked Objects ## {#v5_pcb_linked_objects}
-**Goal:**

-Provide a way to allow external objects such as footprints to be externally linked in the board file so that changes in the footprint are automatically updated.
-This will allow a one to many object relationship which can pave the way for reusable board modules.

-**Task:**
-- Add externally and internally linked objects to the file format to allow for footprints and/or other board objects to be shared (one to many relationship) instead of only supporting embedded objects (one to one relationship) that can only be edited in place.

-**Dependencies:**
-- None.

-**Status:**
-- No progress.

 ## Modeling ## {#v5_modeling}

 **Goal:**

 Provide improved solid modeling support for KiCad including the file formats available in OpenCascade.